If you do these 3 things, people will probably think that you’re being fake

 You smile for too long

 A genuine smile is fleeting.
-When you give a fake smile–changes are, you’ll hold it for many seconds, and even minutes.
+When you give a fake smile–chances are, you’ll hold it for many seconds, and even minutes.

 Try this experiment: Stand in front of a mirror and smile for 1 minute.
 Do you feel tight, tense, or even a little tired?
 Do you find it challenging to smile consciously for even a minute?
-When you do smile knowingly, you could go on for minutes, and you don’t even notice (similar to jiggling your legs under pressure).
+When you do smile unknowingly, you could go on for minutes, and you don’t even notice (similar to jiggling your legs under pressure).
 But, while you may not be paying attention, your audience will be.
 They’ll see your behavior, your smile, and your jiggling leg as an overt expression of discomfort and anxiety–not the honest expression of warmth and openness that you want to portray.

 To have a genuine smile, rather than trying hard, try exhaling gently.
 By learning to let go of your breath, you’ll let go of your energy and allow your genuine smile to shine through.

-Note: This article has been updated to correct the author’s explanation of what happens when you smile genuinely.